CasinoStart/Aviator-crash-game-Source-Code/README.md

 ## Overview
-BuyCasinoScripts.com is the ultimate destination for casino entrepreneurs looking to create their own online casino platform.
+[Casino Scripts](https://casinoscripts.shop/) is the ultimate destination for casino entrepreneurs looking to create their own online casino platform.
 We offer a diverse range of premade casino source codes, enabling you to launch your own casino without needing any prior coding experience.
 Our vault includes scripts for top games like Aviator Crash!

 ## Key Features
 * Pre-developed casino source code